Take Care of Your Puppy and Feed it Right, from the start. Your rewards will be many years of companionship with one of our Angels.

 ALWAYS FEED YOUR NEW PUPPY AND ADULT DOG THE HIGHEST QUALITY FOOD AVAILABLE TO YOU.

 Nutrition is very important to a growing puppy.
-We use and highly recommend "VICTOR" dry food.
+We use and highly recommend LIFES ABUNDANCE ALL LIFE STAGES dry food.
 The dogs love it and they are very healthy and have amazing coats.
-It is a hypoallergenic food so you can possibly avoid food sensitivities.
-Another food we use for some of our adult dogs is "WELLNESS" Sportmix dry food.
-Both of the dog foods are manufactured by small family run businesses that put the dogs health and Quality of food above the cheeper foods.
+A good food for sensitive dogs is the LIFES ABUNDANCE GRAIN FREE.
+The dog food are manufactured by a business that puts the dogs health and Quality of food above the cheeper foods.
 They do not contain corn, corn meal or soy, which are fillers and have no value to a canine.
+Click Here to learn more about our food LIFES ABUNDANCE

 Lets start with a little history of the breed and where it got its name.
 The English Cream, our breed of choice, not the Golden Retriever.